New York's 67th State Assembly district

 New York's 67th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Linda Rosenthal since 2006, replacing Scott Stringer.
 Among the seat's prior occupants include Stringer and current U.S. Representative Jerry Nadler.

 Geography

 District 67 is located in Manhattan, comprising portions of the Upper West Side and Hell's Kitchen.
 Lincoln Center and a portion of Central Park is within this district.

+The district is entirely within New York's 12th congressional district, and overlaps the 28th and 47th districts of the New York State Senate, and the 3rd, 6th, and 7th districts of the New York City Council.